autonomousvision/stylegan-xl/README.md

   --samples-per-class 4 --classes 0-32 --grid-width 32 \\
 ```

-For the ImageNet models, we enable multi-modal truncation (as proposed by [Self-Distilled
+For the ImageNet models, we enable class-wise multi-modal truncation (a fast and class-conditional version of the truncation method by [Self-Distilled
 GAN](https://self-distilled-stylegan.github.io/)).
+We generate 60k class-conditional latents and find 30 cluster centroids via k-means.
+For a given samples, multi-modal truncation finds the closest centroids and interpolates towards it.
 To switch from uni-model to multi-modal truncation, pass

 <sub>`--centroids-path=https://s3.eu-central-1.amazonaws.com/avg-projects/stylegan_xl/models/imagenet_centroids.npy`</sub><br>